pipilu89/bootstrap-template/pages/cycling.md

 ---
 title: Cycling in Hainan
+meta_description: Learn about cycling on Hainan and Haikou, including bike rental, bike shops, and cycling routes.
 ---

 Cycling has become a popular activity on Hainan.
 Both Chinese and foreigners enjoy exploring Hainan by bike.
 Maybe you just want to cycle a few kilometers in the afternoon, or perhaps your planning a trip to cycle around Hainan Island.
 Either way this section contains some useful information.